mtanghu/LEAP/README.md

 2. **More ablation and features** studies could be performed to improve performance.
 Currently this repo is meant to be a direct comparison (as one-to-one as possible) with GPT2, so more recent transformer advancements have not been implemented (Rotary or ALiBi embeddings, key-query embeddings, parameter sharing, token mixing, new initialization schemes, etc.)
 3. **Visual Transformers** may only need the kind of "global attention" that made Additive Attention SOTA for classification in the original paper, supplementing with local attention would only be a positive.
 Thus for causal image generation, this project may work well.
 4. **Explainability** A note which was unexplored in the original fastformer paper (because they didn't quite use the same formulation as this repo) is how this system has *built-in explainability*, instead of pairwise interactions with full attention, each token is directly assigned an "importance" scalar (see equations 1 and 2, $\alpha_{i}$ is the importance weight) which can directly be tracked for explaining what tokens were deemed as important for future predictions and what tokens weren't.
-6. ***Best possibility:*** If this can be scaled up with good performance, because of the RNN formulation, it would be possible to have a large language model run on an edge device because you would only need $O(1)$ time and memory to generate the next token at inference with respect to sequence length.
+6. ***Best possibility:*** If this can be scaled up with good performance, because of the RNN formulation, it would be possible to have a large language model run on an edge device because you would only need O(1) time and memory to generate the next token at inference with respect to sequence length.

 ## Brief Explanation of Additive Attention

-The general concept of Additive Attention is that is instead of allowing each embedded token to attend to every other embedded token (which is $O(N^2)$ complexity where $N$ is the sequence length), Additive Attention* relies on “global attention vectors” which condense information about the entire sequence into a single vector through addition/summation (giving the name “Additive Attention”*).
+The general concept of Additive Attention is that is instead of allowing each embedded token to attend to every other embedded token (which is O(N^2) complexity where N is the sequence length), Additive Attention* relies on “global attention vectors” which condense information about the entire sequence into a single vector through addition/summation (giving the name “Additive Attention”*).
 A global attention vector then confers information about the entire sequence to individual embeddings through pointwise multiplying the global attention vector with each embedding vector.
 The specifics of this last step and other structural details are best explained [in the original paper]([https://arxiv.org/pdf/2108.09084.pdf](https://arxiv.org/pdf/2108.09084.pdf)).
 We will however dive deeper into the Additive Attention mechanism itself as we will need to adapt it for causal language modeling rather than classification (as was the purpose of the original paper)

 Paraphrasing to some degree, the Additive Attentional mechanism described in [Wu et al. 2021](https://arxiv.org/pdf/2108.09084.pdf)) is primarily just the following equations:

-Consider a sequence of (possibly transformed) embeddings $\boldsymbol{x_{i}}$ with $i$ from 1 to N…
+Consider a sequence of (possibly transformed) embeddings $\boldsymbol{x_{i}}$ with *i* from 1 to N…

 1. Get an “attention weight” $\alpha_{i}$ (which is just a scalar) for each embedding by projecting the embedding to a single dimension that will be scaled and softmax-ed over the sequence dimension, i.e.